 Where will the cars be?

 The area for the Stockton Mobility Collective includes a significant portion of Stockton, centered in Downtown Stockton and including major north-south transportation corridors connecting residents across the city to services, resources, shopping, schools and jobs.
-Stations primarily will be located in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
+Stations will be in historically underserved neighborhoods where mobility challenges are well documented and where there’s the greatest need.
 Because of that need, these are also neighborhoods with the greatest potential interest and participation in using the new services.
-We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, business owners and residents.
-If you're interested in becoming a station site host, contact Travis Yokoyama, (209) 235-0451, firstname.lastname@example.org.
+We have identified some key locations that work well for a carsharing system and continue to seek out station hosting partnerships with the city of Stockton, public agencies, organizations, property owners and business owners.

 |Mobility Development Partners will serve as the carsharing project lead and oversee the launch and operations of the project.
 MDP supports the launch and growth of community-controlled mobility programs with work centered on the development, deployment, and operation of electric carshare, bikeshare, and volunteer transportation networks across the United States.
 These networks are often structured through public or local nonprofit ownership that allows MDP to focus on broadening service to communities that would otherwise go unserved.|